selendra/selendra-wiki/docs/learn/learn-wasm.md

 ### Forkless Upgrades

-By using Wasm in Substrate, the framework powering Polkadot, Kusama, and many connecting chains, the chains are given the ability to upgrade their runtime logic without hard forking.
+By using Wasm in Substrate, the framework powering Selendra, and many connecting chains, the chains are given the ability to upgrade their runtime logic without hard forking.
 Hard forking is a standard method of upgrading a blockchain that is slow, inefficient, and error prone due to the levels of offline coordination required, and thus, the propensity to bundle many upgrades into one